System: Nintendo Entertainment System

 The Retro Looney Verdict

-Excitebike on the NES is like a chip butty with engine oil: greasy, gutsy, and gloriously gritty, kicking off the racer renaissance with ramps and rivalries that revved the roost.
-It’s the two-stroke trailblazer that still outpaces the pack.
-Aye, the crash crumples and turbo tantrums can throttle your thrill, but that’s like moaning your motocross mud’s too mucky.
+Excitebike on the NES is like a chip butty dipped in engine oil: greasy, gutsy, and gloriously gritty.
+It kicked off the motocross craze with ramps, crashes, and rivalries that still rev the nostalgia engine.
+Sure, the crashes and turbo tantrums can throttle your thrill, but complaining about that is like moaning your motocross mud’s too mucky.
 Gear up for a retro ride that’ll leave you whooping like a winner’s whistle.